 The formula to calculate the total number of credits consumed for a backup set is as follows:

 Credit Consumption (in Credits) = (Deduped backup set data size)* (Credit consumption rate per TB per month)* (number of months the data is retained for)

 If you delete your data before the one-year retention period completes, Druva incurs an early delete cost.
 Hence, we charge you an early delete fee depending on the size of your data that you deleted early from the cold tier.
 The early delete fee is recorded in your billing.

 - An early delete fee will apply if your snapshots get expired due to a reduction of the retention period.

 - An early delete fee will apply if you manually delete the cold snapshots, backup sets, or servers with cold snapshots.

 Note: Snapshots older than one year (after LTR is enabled) will not incur any early delete fee.

 We calculate the early delete fee for early deletion of snapshots, backup sets, and servers (provided some or all data resides in the cold tier), and the same would reflect in your billing.
 Early deletion refers to the data that gets deleted before one year of the retention period.
 The early delete fee is calculated based on the size of the data that gets deleted from the cold tier earlier than one year.

 Early Delete Fee (in credits) = 0.35*(12 - # months in cold tier)*(Data deleted in TB)

-Now that you’ve fairly understood the feature, go ahead and do some savings by enabling LTR!
+Now that you have understood the feature, go ahead and do some savings by enabling LTR!